macbre/push-to-ghcr/README.md

 # push-to-ghcr
-This action simplifies pushes of Docker images to [a public GitHub Containers Registry at ghcr.io](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
+This action simplifies pushes of Docker images to [the GitHub Containers Registry at ghcr.io](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).

 `Dockerfile` from your repository is build and published on:

 * `release` event (releases named `vx.y.z`) your image will be tagged with `x.y.z`
 * `push` event your image will be tagged with `latest`

+### Private containers

+Images built for private repositories will be published as private containers to ghcr.io.
+Please refer to https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry on how to set up access to them.

 ## How to use it?